Regression

 Regression is a series of photographs made in the lanes of Glasgow city centre that evokes the increasing isolation and marginalisation felt by transgender people in today’s society.

-The dark lanes, surrounded by tall buildings and the blurred, anonymous, often threatening, figures represent the feelings of isolation, fear and apprehension increasingly experienced by transgender people by as we are forced to regress into the margins of public life and society.
+The dark lanes, surrounded by tall buildings and the blurred, anonymous and often threatening figures represent the isolation, fear and apprehension increasingly experienced by transgender people as we are forced to regress into the margins of public life and society.

 The distance between the camera and the anonymous figures of people going about their daily lives in public inverts the convention that documentary and street photography should be up close.
 Transgender people must be increasingly wary as society becomes increasingly hostile towards them.

-The grid presentation of this exhibition is inspired by the grid pattern of the streets Glasgow of a large part of city centre and the sequence is roughly geographical running from northwest to southeast.
+The grid presentation and broadly geographical sequence of this work is inspired by the grid pattern of the streets of Glasgow city centre.

-However, the UK Supreme Court ruled on 16 April 2025 that transgender people with gender recognition certificates “will still be treated as their sex assigned at birth in various areas of public life”.
+On 16 April 2025 the UK Supreme Court ruled that transgender people with gender recognition certificates “will still be treated as their sex assigned at birth in various areas of public life”.
 This resulted in transgender rights regressing to where they were prior to Gender Recognition Act 2004.